sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/190 - region.md

 In general, use this method:

-- for faster performance comapred to the Box method
+- for faster performance compared to the Box method
 -  when you want to extract data from an area whose formatting doesn't exactly fit other SenseML methods.
-For example, you can use this method when a Label method doesn't work because the anchor is separated by too much whitespace from the data to extract.
+For example, you can use this method instead of the Label method for widely separated anchors and target lines.

 [**Parameters**](doc:region#section-parameters)
 [**Examples**](doc:region#section-examples)